| | It

 system, whenever the alarm is activated, or whenever there are any signs

 of system failure.
+Do

 keep detailed records about your aerobic system, including a map of